 2. Do you pay tax on a pension once you start to draw from it?

 There are different routes you’ll be able to take on retirement.
-Everyone, regardless of being invested in an individual or company pension, is entitled to 25% of their pension plans tax-free on retirement, up to €200,000.
+Everyone, regardless of being invested in an individual or company pension in Ireland, is entitled to 25% of their pension plans tax-free on retirement, up to €200,000.
 After the tax-free lump sum, you can choose:

 - An annuity – an income for life and may be subject to tax depending on your tax rate, band and credits.